msl-os-white-ucd-s17/Pintos-P1/DESIGNDOC.md

 > #### NOTES & TO-DO
 > * Add wakeup time to TCB in `threads\thread.h` to indicate that the thread is blocked & should not be scheduled.
 > * Modify `void timer_sleep(int64_t ticks)` to remove calling thread from ready list, insert in sorted sleeping list.
-> * Add `void wake_them_up()` to traverse sleeping thread list and wake up (unblock) appropriate threads.
-Implementation must be fast and minimal!
+> * Add `void wake_them_up()` to traverse sleeping thread list & wake up (unblock) appropriate threads.
+Implementation must be fast & minimal!
 Sorted sleeping thread list is important here!
 > * Modify `void thread_tick(void)` to call `void wake_them_up()`